PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Enabled autoclose to use fractions of a second
 * Added a try around one of the destroys because it could fail if user aborted
 * Popup - Icon is no longer set to default by default
 * Fix for debugger trying to execute a REPL comand.
-The exec is only avilable in Python 3
+The exec is only available in Python 3
 * main() will display the version number in big letters when program is running

 ### 4.2 PySimpleGUI  2.2 for PySimpleGUI27  18 - Aug 2019